TheHeat/mhdesign/src/content/projects/good-place.md

 Conceptually the logo aligns with many well established themes in charitable and third-sector branding, but stylistically it is cleaner and more precise.

-This coming together of ideals and execution characterises the work of Good Place Comms.
+Bringing together ideals and execution characterises the work of Good Place Comms.